zapier/zapier-platform-core/README.md

 ## Publishing (after merging)

-* `npm version [patch|minor|major]` will pull, test, update schema version in dependencies for this package, update docs, increment version in package.json, build and upload a boilerplate, push tags, and publish to npm
+* `npm version [patch|minor|major]` will pull, test, update schema version in dependencies for this package, update docs, increment version in package.json, push tags, and publish to npm